What is a Linux engineer?

 How much do Linux engineers make?

 Linux engineer salaries will vary by experience, industry, education, location, and organization size.
-Additional factors that influence compensation include their level of specialized expertise in different Linux distributions and subsystems and certifications, such as those from Red Hat, Linux Professional Institute, or CompTIA.
+Their level of specialized expertise in different Linux distributions and subsystems and certifications, such as those from Red Hat, Linux Professional Institute, or CompTIA, can also influence compensation.

 Highest paying industries